 ABOUT MY RESEARCH

-I am Assistant Professor of Nutrition in the School of Health Studies at the University of Memphis.
+I am an Associate Professor in the College of Health Sciences at the University of Memphis.
 My current research focuses on aging in the immune system.
 Specifically, I am interested in the role of immunometabolic changes during aging, and how they affect the inflammatory and cellular functions on monocytes and macrophages.
-My research is currently supported by the American Heart Association, the American College of Sports Medicine, the University of Washington Nathan Shock Center, and internal awards from the University of Memphis.
+My research has been supported by the National Institutes of Health, the American Heart Association, the American College of Sports Medicine, and internal awards from the University of Memphis.

 RESEARCH TECHNIQUES